 Thanks for contributing to cssnano!
 We appreciate any contributions, large or small.
 If you've contributed to cssnano we would recommend that you add yourself to the list of contributors, found in CONTRIBUTORS.md.

 How can I contribute to cssnano's code?

-Since version 4, we now develop in a Lerna monorepo.
+Since version 4, we develop in a monorepo.
 This is because a lot of transforms overlap with each other; it's easier to test them together.
-Other than this, you'll need Node.js, yarn & git installed.
+Other than this, you'll need Node.js, pnpm & git installed.
 Then, you can run these commands to get the repository set up:

 You can run the tests with: